christinamberdavis/credit-risk-classification/README.md

 1. Clone the repo to your computer.
    - [How to Clone Github Repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-2. Open the CryptoClustering folder in VS Code on your personal computer.
+2. Open the Credit-Risk-Classification folder in VS Code on your personal computer.

-3. Navigate to the [Crypto Clustering Jupyter Notebook](Crypto_Clustering.ipynb) file in the folder.
+3. Navigate to the [Credit Risk Classification Jupyter Notebook](Credit_Risk/credit_risk_classification.ipynb) file in the folder.

 4. Connect to your kernal.